 Despite not being a romantic film, ‘An Awfully Big Adventure’ is a baffling story of a young girl, Stella Bradshaw, who falls for a man considerably older than her while she tries to fulfill her sexual urges and desires by other means possible.
 Hugh Grant plays Meredith Potter, a homosexual and sadist director of the theatre group Stella works at, as well as the love interest of 16-year-old Stella.
 Alan Rickman plays O’Hara, an actor in his forties who falls for Stella but is eventually used by her for sexual benefits.
 As the story moves, the relationship between Stella and the two men begins to collapse due to Stella’s biased affection for Meredith despite his deeds and O’Hara’s deep concerns for her well-being.

 The film is a complicated romantic triangle between the three protagonists, wherein the girl is a teenager while the men are considerably older than her.
-Though received moderately by the critics, the presence of names like Alan Rickman and Hugh Grant has made this film an interesting experience.
-The film isn’t a romantic folklore disguised as a British sadistic tale but is a sad and unpleasant theatrical filled with dark character elements and a jaw-dropping, but dissolute and unwanted ending.
-Based on Beryl Bainbridge’s novel of the same name, ‘An Awfully Big Adventure’ is a dark, metaphorical tale, admirable for its eccentricity blended with a subtle screenplay and awesome acting.
+Though received moderately by the critics, the presence of names like Alan Rickman and Hugh Grant has made this film an enjoyable experience.
+The film isn’t a romantic folklore disguised as a British sadistic tale but is a sad and unpleasant theatrical filled with dark character elements and a jaw-dropping but dissolute and unwanted ending.
+Based on Beryl Bainbridge’s novel of the same name, ‘An Awfully Big Adventure’ is a dark, metaphorical tale, admirable for its eccentricity blended with a subtle screenplay and superb acting.

 13. Great Balls of Fire!
 (1989)